-For instance, frequently when we rounded the hill on Dodge crossing over 49th, my grandmother would exclaim, “Oh the Hilltop House.”
-It was said in a cherished way, almost to herself.
-Or it might come up in a discussion between my mother and grandmother when talking about ladies’ luncheons.
+Had you possessed a grandmother like mine, (and perhaps you were fortunate enough), you would have frequently heard about the Hilltop House restaurant–a place I had never visited, only envisioned.
+For instance when we rounded the hill on Dodge crossing over 49th, my grandmother would exclaim, “Oh the Hilltop House…” It was said in a cherished way, almost to herself.
+Or it might have come up in a discussion between my mother and grandmother when talking about ladies’ luncheons.
 Or ladies who luncheon.
 This was the spot.
-I was taught that it had delicious food and a great interior.
-If you were like me, you would have liked to have heard about the Hilltop House over and over and imagined it–because that was the beginning of imagining becoming a lady who lunches.
+I was told that it had delicious food and a great interior chock full of antiques and New England finery.
+If you were like me, you would have loved to have heard about the Hilltop House over and over and imagined it too–because that was the beginning of imagining becoming a lady who lunches.
 Someone I never did become.

 The History of Hilltop House Restaurant

-The Hilltop House Restaurant, 4911 Dodge St., was started in 1941 by Raymond and Mildred Matson.
-Mrs. Mabel Hansen was also a part owner.
-Mrs. Hansen was Mildred’s mother.
-Alfred and Mabel Hansen were long time Omaha restauranteurs.
 In fact, Alfred and Mabel Hansen owned the original land that Hilltop House was built on.
-The Hansen’s also reportedly owned the Elwood and Ambassador apartment buildings to the west of the restaurant.
+The Hansens also reportedly owned the Elwood and Ambassador apartment buildings to the west of the restaurant.
 I had also read that they owned the Mildred Apartments but I could not find a history on that building in directories from that time, which was odd to me.

 The Hilltop House Food

 Hilltop House was quickly considered one of the top restaurants in Omaha, serving home-cooked style food.
 The kind of real food, made with real ingredients that we are all truly starving for now.
-They were known for their creamed chicken on a biscuit, homemade soups, chicken salad, hamburger steaks and seafoods, fruit and cream pies.
+They were known for their creamed chicken on a hot tea biscuit, homemade soups, chicken salad, cinnamon rolls, hamburger steaks and seafoods, fruit and cream pies.
 As late as the 70’s Peter Citron continued to write lovingly of the Hilltop House.
 In his articles he mouth-wateringly described his favorite baked chicken with gravy, steamed brisket, baked game hen and ham croquettes.
-Interesting that he mentioned a change in ordering style in the mid 70’s, “you will fill out your own order.”
+Interesting that he mentioned a change in ordering style in the mid 1970’s, “you will fill out your own order.”
 As my grandmother had described many times, the desserts were varied and apparently “to die for.”
 Strawberry shortcake, pumpkin, cherry or nut cream pie, bread pudding, Bavarian mint, fruit cobbler cake and apple crunch were on the everyday menu.
 I have been assured that every slice of Hilltop House’s desserts were sheer perfection.

 Original Hilltop House menu provided with permission by the Omaha Public Library.
 Check out their incredible flickr Omaha menu collection site: